-Answer: While the Bible doesn’t specify an age gap in marriage, it teaches the basic principle that believers should count the cost before entering into any important relationship (Luke 14:28).
+Answer: While the Bible does not specify an age gap in marriage, it teaches the basic principle that believers should count the cost before entering any important relationship (Luke 14:28).
 Age is one of several important compatibility factors associated with successful marriages.

 Questions to ponder

-Couples have to realistically assess long-run matters as in the following areas:
+Couples must realistically assess long-run matters as in the following areas:

 Will the couple be able to sustain their relationship through the good and bad times?

 Will they be able to maintain the same loving connection through health and sickness, knowing that the younger spouse will have to take care of the old one?
 The couple will not grow old together.
 In the good days, this factor is not felt but when health issues arise, there will be an impact on the relationship.